marcwright/cloud-computing-essentials/TraditionalToModernContainerization/PracticalLab-ProvisionResourcesAndDeployAContainerizedApplication.md

     az login
     ```

-    Likely a browser will open and you will need to authenticate:
+    Likely a browser will open and you will need to authenticate.
+Once you've authenticated, you'll see information about your subscription.

     ![Sign in to your Azure account](images/09AzureContainerInstances/image0011.png)

-    If you only have one subscription, you can skip to the next step.
+    >**Note:** If you only have one subscription, you can skip to the next step `Log in to your ACR`.

     If you have more than one subscription, ensure that you are on the correct subscription for your account.